-Prince Edward Island - Department of Education
+Prince Edward Island - Do students - Bo

-students Box 2000

-Charlottetown, P.E.I.
+Department of Education Box 2000 Charlottetown, P.E.I.
 C1A 7N8

-Newfoundland students - Department of Education
+Newfoundland students

-Confederation Building

-St. John's, Nfld.
+Department of Education Confederation Building St. John's, Nfld.
 A1C 5R9

 The application should be completed and filed with the issuing authority during the early summer, so that there will be time for the issuing of an eligibility form before Registration Day.
 The applicant will then present the Certificate of Eligibility at the time of registration.
-Having had it signed by the Registrar, he may take it to any bank to arrange for funds.
+Having had it signed by the Registrar, the student may take it to any bank to arrange for funds.

-A student who intends to finance his education with Canada Student Loan funds but has not received his Certificate of Eligibility prior to registration must pay the required fee at registration time.
-He should, therefore, arrange the necessary temporary financing before his arrival for registration.
+Student Loan funds but have not received their Certificate of Eligibility prior to registration must pay the required fee at registration time.
+Students should, therefore, arrange the necessary temporary financing before their arrival for registration.